ledezma401/discord-summarize/README.md

   - Optional parameters:
     - `!summarize 100` or `!tldr 100` - Summarize the last 100 messages
     - `!summarize 30 openai` or `!tldr 30 openai` - Summarize the last 30 messages using the OpenAI model
+    - `!summarize 30 gemini` or `!tldr 30 gemini` - Summarize the last 30 messages using the Gemini model

 - **Formatted Summary Commands**:
   - Type `!summarizeg` in any channel to get a formatted summary with topics and user perspectives.